CodeProSpecialist/Billionaires-Crypto-Trading-Robot-2025/README.md

 By using this bot, you acknowledge these risks and agree to indemnify the author against any claims.

-### How the Crypto Trading Bot Works: Buying, Selling, Fee Compensation, and Profit Mechanism

-The Billionaires Crypto Trading Robot is a Python-based automated system designed for Binance.US, focusing on USDT-paired cryptocurrencies priced between $1–$1000 with specific bullish signals.
-It uses a mean-reversion strategy enhanced with comprehensive indicators including RSI, MACD, MFI, Bollinger Bands, Stochastic Oscillator, ATR, SMA, EMA, and candlestick patterns, leveraging 60 days of historical price data (1-hour klines) stored in an SQLAlchemy database (SQLite by default).
-The bot runs in a loop every 60 seconds, checking signals, managing orders, processing filled orders, and sending CallMeBot WhatsApp alerts for key events.
-It also prints a professional dashboard to the console for real-time status monitoring.

-On startup, it imports all owned nonzero-balance assets (any pair convertible to USDT) as tracked positions, using current market prices as entry points for profit calculations.
-It prioritizes **limit orders** for buys (to get maker fees) with a 300-second timeout and adaptive sells (market for urgent exits based on bearish signals, limit otherwise).
-All trades aim for a **net profit of at least 0.8% after fees**, with risk controls like allocating only 10% of balance per trade and maintaining a $2 minimum USDT buffer. **Profits are not guaranteed, and you risk losing all or part of your investment.**

-Below, I'll break down the buying, selling, fee compensation, and profit mechanisms step by step, referencing the code's logic.

-#### 1. **How the Bot Buys**
-The bot buys only when a coin meets strict criteria for low risk and bullish potential, ensuring it enters near the lower Bollinger Band with oversold conditions and upward trend signals.
-This is checked in the `check_buy_signal` function during the main loop for symbols without existing positions.

-- **Signal Detection**:
-  - Queries the database and fetches 60 days of 1-hour kline data via Binance.US API.
-  - Computes metrics like:
-    - RSI (14-period) > 50 (indicating strength).
-    - MFI (Money Flow Index, 14-period) ≤ 70 (avoids overbought).
-    - MACD (12,26,9) > signal line and histogram > 0 (bullish momentum).
-    - Stochastic Oscillator (5,3,3) K% ≤ 30 (oversold).
-    - EMA (21-period) > SMA (50-period) (uptrend confirmation).
-    - Current price ≤ lower Bollinger Band (20-period, 2-dev) * 1.005 (near oversold band).
-    - Bullish candlestick patterns (e.g., hammer, inverted hammer, engulfing, morning star, three white soldiers) via TA-Lib in `is_bullish_candlestick_pattern`.
-    - Bullish momentum status via TA-Lib patterns in `get_momentum_status`.
-    - 24-hour quote volume > $15,000 (ensures liquidity).
-    - Current price between $1–$1000.
-  - If all filters pass, it triggers a buy.

-- **Order Placement (`execute_buy` and `place_limit_buy_with_tracking`)**:
-  - Checks USDT balance (> $2 buffer); allocates 10% max per trade.
-  - Calculates buy price as current price * (1 - 0.001 - 0.5 * ATR / current price), where ATR is 14-period for volatility buffer.
-  - Places a **limit buy** to qualify as a maker order (lower fees), adjusted for symbol filters (lot size, price tick, min notional).
-  - Tracks the order in the database as a PendingOrder and monitors for fills in `check_and_process_filled_orders`.
-  - On fill (polled in main loop): Records actual entry price, quantity, and buy fee rate (dynamic via `get_trade_fees`).
-  - Stores or updates position in DB (symbol, qty, avg_entry_price, buy_fee_rate).
-  - Sends alert: e.g., "BUY filled [symbol] @ [price] qty [qty]".
-  - No buy if position already open, balance low, or signal invalid.

-This ensures buys happen only on high-confidence oversold entries in uptrends, with data fetched on demand and persistence for restarts.

-#### 2. **How the Bot Sells**
-Selling occurs when a held position (including imported assets) reaches the profit target after fees, checked in `check_sell_signal` for all open positions (loaded from DB).

-- **Signal Detection**:
-  - Fetches current price and dynamic fees (maker/taker via API).
-  - Calculates net profit percentage: `(current_price - avg_entry_price) / avg_entry_price - (buy_fee_rate + sell_fee)`.
-    - `buy_fee_rate` is the stored rate from the buy (or default 0.1%).
-    - `sell_fee` assumes taker for market sells (urgent) or maker for limit.
-  - If net profit < 0.8% (`PROFIT_TARGET`), no sell.
-  - Determines sell type: Market if bearish candlestick patterns (e.g., shooting star, hanging man, engulfing) or current price ≥ upper Bollinger Band * 0.995; otherwise limit.

-- **Order Placement (`execute_sell`, `place_market_sell`, `place_limit_sell_with_tracking`)**:
-  - For **market sell** (urgent exit): Immediate sell of full qty; uses taker fee.
-  - For **limit sell** (controlled exit): Sets price at `avg_entry_price * (1 + PROFIT_TARGET + buy_fee_rate + sell_fee)` + 0.5 * ATR to lock in net profit with volatility buffer.
-  - Adjusts for symbol filters (lot size, price tick, min notional).
-  - Tracks limit sells as PendingOrder; processes fills in main loop.
-  - On fill: Records exit price/profit, logs trade to DB, deletes position, sends alert: "SOLD [symbol] @ [exit_price] Profit $[profit]".
-  - Market sells are instant; limit sells are polled via order status.

-This adaptive approach captures profits while responding to bearish signals for quick exits in volatile conditions.

-#### 3. **How the Bot Compensates for Fees**
-Fees are dynamically handled to ensure trades are profitable **net of costs**, based on your Binance.US tier (queried via API).
-The bot fetches real-time maker/taker rates (defaults to 0.1% if API fails).

-- **Fee Fetching**:
-  - `get_trade_fees` queries `client.get_trade_fee(symbol)` for maker/taker rates (e.g., 0.001 maker, 0.001 taker in lower tiers).

-- **Compensation in Buy**:
-  - Limit buys use maker fee (lower); stored as `buy_fee_rate` in position for precise calculations.

-- **Compensation in Sell**:
-  - Profit calc subtracts **buy_fee_rate + sell_fee** (sell_fee as taker for market, maker for limit).
-  - Sell price for limits is inflated by fees + profit target + ATR buffer, ensuring net gain.
-  - Example (assuming 0.1% maker/taker):
-    - Buy: 0.1% fee → Effective entry = avg_entry_price * (1 + 0.001).
-    - Sell: Requires current_price >= effective entry * (1 + 0.008 + 0.001) to net 0.8% after sell fee.
-  - Total round-trip compensation: Buffered into targets, preventing breakeven/loss trades.

-Lower-tier fees (e.g., Tier 0 with near-zero rates) allow more frequent trades without code changes (dynamic fetch handles it).

-#### 4. **How the Bot Profits**
-The bot profits by buying oversold (near lower BB with oscillators confirming) in uptrends and selling at a fixed 0.8% net gain after fees, compounding over multiple trades. **Profits are not guaranteed, and you risk losing all or part of your investment.**

-- **Strategy Overview**:
-  - **Mean-Reversion + Comprehensive Filters**: Buys near lower BB (≤1.005x) but only if RSI >50, MFI ≤70, MACD bullish, Stochastic oversold (K% ≤30), EMA > SMA, bullish patterns/momentum.
-Avoids weak trends.
-  - **Profit Target**: Strict 0.8% net after fees; holds until target or bearish signals trigger market sell.
-  - **Risk Management**: 10% allocation/trade, $2 buffer, no overlapping positions per coin, ATR buffers for slippage/volatility.
-  - **Expected Win Rate**: Design aims for high-confidence entries; small gains (0.8%) but selective (filters minimize losses).
-Losses can exceed gains in adverse markets, potentially depleting your balance.

-- **Profit Calculation Example**:
-  - Balance: $100 USDT.
-  - Buy SOLUSDT at $20 (limit, 0.1% fee): Alloc $9.8 (10% - buffer), qty=0.49 SOL, fee=$0.0098, effective cost=$9.8098.
-  - Price rises to $20.30 (1.5% up).
-  - Net profit check: (20.30 - 20) / 20 - (0.001 + 0.001) = 0.015 - 0.002 = 0.013 > 0.008 → Sell if signals allow.
-  - Sell (limit, 0.1% fee): Target price ~$20.36 (adjusted for fees/ATR), proceeds: $9.9564 - $0.00996 fee = $9.94644.
-  - Profit: $9.94644 - $9.8098 = **$0.13664** (~1.39% gross, 0.8% net after fees).
-  - **Risk Note**: If SOLUSDT drops, no sell unless profit target hit; no built-in stop-loss, risking loss.

-- **Overall Profitability**:
-  - Relies on all USDT pairs filtered by criteria, including imported assets.
-  - Compounds: Selective trades at 0.8% net; minus losses (filters aim to minimize).
-  - Enhancements: 60d history for robust indicators, alerts/dashboard for monitoring, DB persistence for graceful shutdown/restart, pending order tracking for reliable fills.

 ### Installation in Ubuntu 24.04 Linux (Anaconda Python Environment Preferred)